Cranfield is set in the countryside right between the city of Milton Keynes and the rural town of Bedford.

-Shenley Woods, one of Milton Keynes’ most ancient parks, and Howe Park Wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.
+Shenley Wood, one of Milton Keynes’ most ancient parks, and Howe Park Wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.

 Alongside the parkland, dedicated path and cycleways across the city mean you can discover and enjoy some of the stunning scenery Milton Keynes has to offer on foot or on a bike safely – Ideal if taking children on an adventure.

 For more information on places to see, visit the Parks Trust website.

 Bedford’s Embankment and Mill Meadows along the River Great Ouse, are collectively referred to as the ‘Jewel in Bedford’s Crown’ for their peaceful and stunning nature.

 Priory Country Park is a sanctuary for people and wildlife alike with habitats from meadows to reedbeds.
 It has been awarded Green Flag status, emphasising the parks high quality and good maintenance.

 For more information on Bedford’s green spaces, visit Bedford Borough Council's website.